edwintye/edwintye.github.io/_posts/2021-12-19-the-nightmare-of-keeping-containers-updated-security.md

 Scanning the images in the registry is a nice idea, until someone tries to implement it and realize scanning **all the artifacts** is going to require a dedicated cluster.
-Remember that I said one of the triggers for docker image rebuild it via upstream trigger?
+Remember that I said one of the triggers for docker image rebuild should be via upstream trigger?
 Well, imagine you have an application that uses `python:3.9`, a new patch version comes through and we rebuild the image of all 300 tags of this application.
 Multiply that by all the application you build and use.
 Good luck and have fun.

 Without doubt there should be a smarter policy, as older tags usually exists for audit purposes only.
-Indeed, a smart repository manager will check if there are actions (pull/push) on the images and can purge those that are inactive (dockerhub offer this via subscription).
-Combined with some intelligent dependency/layer analysis (on duplications), scanning all the images in your image repository may be possible.
+Indeed, a smart repository manager will check if there are (pull/push) actions on the images and can purge those that are inactive [dockerhub offer this via subscription].
+Combined with some intelligent dependency/layer analysis, scanning all the images in your image repository may be possible.
 However, flagging a vulnerability for an almost stale image leads to a cry wolf situation and eventually no one will pay attentions to the real issues.

 ## Build time scanning

-Now our conclusion may be that we just shift left and enforce SAST as part of CI/CD pipeline.
+Now our conclusion may be that we just shift&ndash;left and enforce SAST as part of CI/CD pipeline.
+Combined with the acceptance that there is a higher Ops price to pay for slower moving applications, we can at least entertain the idea of maintaining certain security posture for docker images.

 The most aggressive setup would be to have scanning in place for every commit in the mainline.
 Generally speaking putting the gate in front of every commit slows down the development a bit too much, and totally unreasonable for teams that does trunk based development.
 A good compromise here is probably